awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/70-create-asg.md

 {{% /notice %}}

 4. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created auto scaling group.
-Take a look at the instances it has deployed.
+At this step of the workshop the auto scaling group will have no instances running, as the desired number of instances is set to 0.